-Here's why I think NFTs won't last more than maybe twenty-five years.
+Here's why I think NFTs won't last more than maybe fifteen years.

 NFTs use the all-the-rage blockchain concept as a way of ensuring scarcity in a digital world.
 Just like how one bitcoin belongs to one person, even if you copy the code to your own flash drive and carry it around with you, one digital—or digitized—work of art belongs to one person, even if you download it and make it the wallpaper on your Dell Inspiron at work.